Malibu Bound FAQs Checklist

 If you will be studying at the School of Public Policy with a visa, be sure you are checking-in and communicating with the Office of International Student Services.
 You are responsible with ensuring you are meeting all requirements for entry to and studying in the United States.

-Submit your New Student Bio
+Submit Your New Student Bio

-New Student Bios are an important way for School of Public Policy faculty and staff to get to know you so we can welcome you to campus and Malibu.
+New Student Bios are an important way for the School of Public Policy faculty and staff to get to know you so we can welcome you to campus and Malibu.
 Faculty also use these bios are a way to determine whether you would be a good graduate or research assistant for them.
 Submit your New Student Bio in advance of Orientation starting.

 Your Pre-Orientation Packet provides useful information to make your transitions to the School of Public Policy easier.
 It will arrive via email as we draw closer to the start of New Student Orientation.
-It is a lot of information, so if you have any questions, please contact the Office of Program Services & Admissions directly at firstname.lastname@example.org or 310.506.7493.
+It is a lot of information, so if you have any questions, please contact the Office of Student Services & Admissions directly at email@example.com or 310.506.7493.